vuejs/awesome-vue/README.md

   - [vue-scrollTo](https://github.com/rigor789/vue-scrollTo) A Vue.js directive that can scroll to elements on the page (with offest and easing, no jQuery required)
   - [vue-factory](https://github.com/ye-will/vue-factory) - A simple factory/provider extension for Vue.js, like services in Angular.
   - [vue-chat-scroll](https://github.com/theomessin/vue-chat-scroll): keep element scrolled to the bottom (for Vuejs 2)
+  - [awesome-mask ★24](https://github.com/moip/awesome-mask): The awesome-mask runs with Vue.js and uses the vanilla-masker to make your form awesome with masks: [Examples](https://moip.github.io/awesome-examples/)

 - #### SEO